 Police officers and civilians were injured and two of them were in critical condition, regional health authorities said.
 More than 80 people were detained in the unrest, according to police.
 Russia’s Investigative Committee has opened a criminal probe on charges of organizing mass unrest.

-John Kirby, spokesperson for the U.S. National Security Council, described Putin’s claim that Western organisations were responsible for the violence as “classic Russian rhetoric.”
+John Kirby, a spokesperson for the U.S. National Security Council, described Putin’s claim that Western organisations were responsible for the violence as “classic Russian rhetoric.”

 ‘The West had nothing to do with this,’ he added, criticizing Putin for not doing more to condemn the violence, which he described as ‘a chilling demonstration of hate.’